 As per the advice of everyone and the internet, I booked an actual tour.
 It’s possible to get to Laguna 69 and do the hike solo, but it actually costs more to take the combination of buses, taxis, and collectivos than it does to just book a tour.
 This is probably the only time during our entire trip that booking a tour is both easier AND cheaper than doing it on our own.
 The problem with booking tours in Huaraz is there are about a hundred tour agencies.
 In the other adventure towns we’ve been to, there was a small handful to pull from, which made it easy to find reviews.

 I kept telling myself that my anxiety was unnecessary.
 I couldn’t feel the altitude at breakfast, so how bad could it be?

-The tour bus took a quick stop at Chinancocha, another glacier lake next to the road on the way to Laguna 69.
+Our first stop in the Cordillera Blancas was at Chinancocha, another glacier lake next to the road on the way to Laguna 69.
 It has the same turquoise color and is actually bigger than Laguna 69, but the landscape around it pales in comparison.
 After a few minutes of enjoying the view and building anticipation for the hike, Edward got the show on the road.
-Fifteen minutes later, we arrived at the trailhead.
+Fifteen minutes later, we arrived at the Laguna 69 trailhead.

 I had heard from other hikers that you want to rush if you can; this way there are fewer people at Laguna 69 and thus you have a better chance to take The Picture that everyone is really hiking to Laguna 69 to get.
-But my tour guide Edward actually advised against rushing, saying hikers need to snack and briefly stop from time to time.
-I knew there was no chance of being one of the first to finish, but I thought I could at least rush through the valley and then take my time on the upcoming switchbacks.
+But my tour guide Edward advised against rushing, advising hikers to snack and briefly stop from time to time.
+I knew there was no chance of being one of the first to finish, but I thought I could at least rush through the valley and then take my time on the upcoming switchbacks, so I plunged ahead.

 Handling the Altitude Change while Hiking Laguna 69

 As soon as I felt exhaustion set in, I came up with a time regimen.
 I would drink water as needed, but I had to keep walking.
-Only in bad situations (or to take photos) would I stop and catch my breath for one minute.
-Every hour, I would stop for snacks.
+Only in dire straights (or to take photos) would I stop and catch my breath for one minute.
+Every hour, I would stop for a snack.
 My hope was to hit the end of each section when I snacked, thus staying on time.
-I allowed myself to slow my pace as I hiked through the valley, feeling slightly more confident that my plan would work and help me keep pace. .
+I allowed myself to slow my pace as I hiked through the valley, feeling slightly more confident that my plan would work.
+Slow and steady wins the race, right?

 As people started passing me, I couldn’t help but judge their choice in hiking outfit.
 One guy was in a deep v-necked t-shirt, with extremely tight jeans belted way too low to be comfortable, and bright white converse.
 All he had on him was a pack of cigarettes and a small bottle of water.
 He looked like an H&M model who’d gotten lost in the mountains.
-And he wasn’t the only one that didn’t appear to have dressed for a high-altitude hike through the mountains in Peru: there was actually a surprising amount of jeans.
+And he wasn’t the only one that didn’t appear to have dressed for a high-altitude hike through the mountains in Peru: there was actually a surprising amount people wearing of jeans.
 How people hike in jeans, I don’t know.
-I have tried and I always hate my life after.
-Jeans seemed an especially odd choice for a hike that includes several river crossings.
+I have tried and I always hate my life afterwards.
+Jeans seemed an especially odd choice for a hike that includes several river crossings….

 The valley ended.
 I felt the trail ascend and I looked at my watch.
 10:15 AM.
 It was time for lunch.

 The view alone kept me going.
-Sure, I had to stop every time the trail switch-backed, but I was enjoying it.
+Sure, I had to stop for a breather every time the trail switch-backed, but I was enjoying it.
 I tried to get an idea of how I was doing on time by looking for the last person in our group.
 Edward had said he would be at the end of the crowd to ensure arrival at the right time.
-I saw a lot of people still in the valley, so I figured I was doing OK.
+I saw a lot of people still in the valley, so I figured I was doing OK on time.

 Halfway to Laguna 69

 About forty-five minutes after my first snack break, I finished the first set of switchbacks.
 There was a clearing with people taking pictures.
 This was the trail’s middle.
 I couldn’t help but notice a couple wearing another ridiculous hiking outfit.
 She was a ~travel girl~, complete with floppy H&M hat, tight jeans, dressy top, and chunky cute-but-questionably-functional hiking boots.
-He had a cut off sleeve denim jacket and steam punk sunglasses.
-As they took carefully staged photos of each other I judged them hard, but I asked them to take my picture anyway.
-They actually turned out to be really nice, so I felt like an asshole for judging them and instead wished we could get on their Instagram game level and take gorgeous hiking photos instead of looking like sweaty messes on every hike. #doitforthegram
+He was wearing a cut off sleeve denim jacket and steam punk sunglasses.
+As they took carefully staged photos of each other I judged them hard, and then asked them to take my picture anyway.
+They turned out to be really nice, so I felt like an asshole for judging them and instead wished we could get on their Instagram game level and take gorgeous hiking photos instead of looking like sweaty messes on every hike. #doitforthegram

 That’s when I realized something: I was standing higher than I’ve ever been.
 That meant every step was a new personal best.
 My thoughts drifted back to a conversation the day before with a friend of mine who is a skilled hiker (she’s hiking goals AF, if I’m being honest).
 She said to not think about the distance left, but instead just think about putting one foot in front of the other.
 So that’s what I did.

 I had this vision of myself in my head before the hike.
 In the last stretch, I would put my headphones on and throw on some rap.
 I’d trudge up, huffing and puffing with the intensity of Daredevil in that episode where he beats like 30 guys down a stairwell.
 Just as Kanye would be telling me “No one man should have all that power,” I would rise above the crest of the hill and be greeted with the clearest blue lake, feeling like a superhero.
 Instead, I was dizzy, disoriented, and on the verge of tears trying to just get halfway up the damn switchbacks.
 I also forgot to put on music.
-Dying is really distracting.
+Thanks a lot, hypoxia.

 As though it heard my thoughts, suddenly there it was…